Quinnipiac University: Reputation and rankings

-Center for Communications and Engineering – Houses the School of Communications, the School of Engineering, and the Mount Carmel Auditorium.
-The building also houses the Office of Multicultural and Global Engagement, the Center of Psychological Science, Academic Affairs, plus faculty and administrative offices.

 Quinnipiac Polling Institute

 Quinnipiac's polling institute receives national recognition for its independent surveys of residents throughout the United States.
 It conducts public opinion polls on politics and public policy as a public service as well as for academic research.
 The poll has been cited by major news outlets throughout North America and Europe, including The Washington Post, Fox News, USA Today, The New York Times, CNN, and Reuters.

 The polling operation began informally in 1988 in conjunction with a marketing class.
 It became formal in 1994 when the university hired a CBS News analyst to assess the data being gained.
 It subsequently focused on the Northeastern states, gradually expanding during presidential elections to cover swing states as well.
-The institute receives funding from the university, with its phone callers generally being work study students or local residents.
+The institute receives funding from the university, with its phone callers generally being work-study students or local residents.
 The polls have been rated highly by FiveThirtyEight for accuracy in predicting primary and general elections.
-In 2018 Politico called the Quinnipiac poll "the most significant player among a number of schools that have established a national polling footprint."
+In 2017 Politico called the Quinnipiac poll "the most significant player among a number of schools that have established a national polling footprint."

-Greek life
+Student life

 Quinnipiac is home to seven fraternities and nine sororities.